Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

-where we denote by $\dim \mathcal{H} = N = d^n$ the dimension of the system throughout this paper.
-It is straightforward to check by the bi-invariance of Haar measure defined on any compact subgroup $G$ that the operator $T_k^G$ is an orthogonal projector, meaning that $T_k^G$ is Hermitian and $(T_k^G)^2 = T_k^G$.
-As a result, $T_k^G$ has only zero and unit eigenvalues.
-The eigenspace of unit eigenvalue, called the \emph{commutant} of $G$ under the representation, is of central importance.
-One can check by definition that
+By the left and right invariance, or simply the bi-invariance property, of Haar measure defined on any compact subgroup $G$, it can be straightforwardly checked that the operator $T_k^G$ is an orthogonal projector, meaning that $T_k^G$ is Hermitian and $(T_k^G)^2 = T_k^G$.
+Consequently, $T_k^G$ only has zero and unit eigenvalues.
+The eigenspace of unit eigenvalues, called the \emph{commutant} of $G$ under the representation, is of central importance.
+It can be verified by definition that